opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

    Row n & \tabIt{n,0} & \tabIt{n,1} & \tabIt{n,...} & \tabIt{n, m} \\
    \end{tabular}

-Note that the order of the channels is inverse: BGR instead of RGB.
 Because in many cases the memory is large enough to store the rows in a successive fashion the rows may follow one after another, creating a single long row.
 Because everything is in a single place following one after another this may help to speed up the scanning process.
 We can use the :basicstructures:`isContinuous() <mat-iscontinuous>` function to *ask* the matrix if this is the case.
 Continue on to the next section to find an example.

 The efficient way
 =================